+

 (Photos: Athens Episode I – Telemachus / Marseille Episode V – Lotus Eaters / Vilnius Episode 3 – Proteus)

 The final step of our event methodology was to stipulate that each event take place in a public space.
 Joyce was committed to a democratisation of culture and peppered Ulysses with a wide variety of public spaces including a library, a hospital, a cemetery, a shop and a street.
-In ULYSSES European Odyssey, public spaces will include a river, a street, the digital airwaves, a shoreline, a bank, a tapas bar and on historic city walls.
+In ULYSSES European Odyssey, public spaces included a river, a street, the digital airwaves, a shoreline, a bank, a tapas bar and on historic city walls.

 Public Symposia